-Soon, beginning in the evening on July 21 and continuing throughout the day on July 22, we will observe the somber day known as Tishah B’Av (literally, the 9th of the Hebrew month of Av).
-The day is set aside to remember the destruction of the Second Temple along with other disasters in Jewish history.
+Soon, we will observe the somber day known as Tishah B’Av (literally, the 9th of the Hebrew month of Av).
+This day is set aside to remember the destruction of the Second Temple along with other disasters in Jewish history.
 Tzom Tammuz is a dawn-to-dusk fast that is part of the preparation for Tishah B’Av.
 It recalls the day the Romans breached the city wall of Jerusalem before the destruction of the Temple in 70 C.E.
-It falls exactly three weeks before Tishah B’Av, and that three-week period marks a time of special mourning and attention.
-(Tammuz and Av are months in the Jewish year, both of which fall during the summer.)
+It falls exactly three weeks before Tishah B’Av and marks a time of special mourning.

 The destruction of the Temple was one of the watershed moments in Jewish history, the end of one age and the beginning of another.
 Biblical Judaism effectively ended then, because without the Temple, the sacrificial cult and everything that went with it was no longer possible.
 Rabbinic Judaism – the dominant form of Judaism in the world today – had not yet been born.
-That would happen in the following months, as Rabbi Yochanan ben Zakkai moved his students to the academy at Yavneh.
+That would happen in the following months when Rabbi Yochanan ben Zakkai moved his students to the academy at Yavneh.